<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/harris-ready-to-get-to-work.php" />
+<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/a-whole-lotto-nothing.php" />

 <author>